Smosh Games: Reception and popularity

 Smosh Games is considered one of the most successful channels under the Smosh brand, and one of the most popular gaming and Let's Play channels on YouTube.
 In late December 2012, the channel was reported as the fastest channel to reach one million subscribers, achieving the milestone 93 days after its initial launch.
 At the beginning of 2013, Forbes reported the channel was logging 8,000 new subscribers per day.
 On Google Trends, the release of Smosh Games corresponded with Smosh's rise in search traffic on YouTube.
 Within six months, Smosh Games reached over 1.8 million subscribers and 200 million video views, and reached over 3.2 million subscribers and 400 million views by its one-year anniversary.
-By 2017 they reached over 7 million subscribers, and as of 2025 have over 8 million subscribers and 3.3 billion views.
+By 2017, the channel reached over 7 million subscribers; and as of 2025, it has over 8 million subscribers and 3.3 billion views.

 In a 2017 Polygon article, writer Julia Alexander compared Smosh Games to the state of YouTube content creation in the wake of several controversies and dramas among prominent channels.
 Alexander noted the group's more positive disposition, stating that "their shining light of positivity can often feel isolating on a network known for its prevailing negativity."
 Alexander also noted their immunity to much of the issues surrounding YouTube due to their targeting of a PG-13 audience and their desire to avoid drama.
 Their Sword AF series was positively received by Brittney Bender of Bleeding Cool, who praised the cast's humor, improvisational abilities and storytelling.
 The Honest Game Trailers series has had select episodes covered by various video game media outlets, including GameSpot, VG247, and Paste.

 Awards and nominations

 Smosh Games has won two Streamy Awards in the Gaming categories, one in 2014 and the other in 2017.
 They also won best Gaming channel in the 2016 Webby Awards.

+As for nominations, in 2013, Smosh Games was nominated for a Streamy Award for Best Animated Series (for Oishi High School Battle, produced by the Smosh team).
+In 2015, they were nominated for another Streamy Award for Best Gaming Channel, Show, or Series.
+In 2016, they were nominated for a Streamy for Gaming and a Shorty Award for Best in Gaming.
+They won none of these.